shaking54/test/README.md

 ### 🔍 Summary
 <span style="color: #bfbfbf; font-size: 16px;">
-This section discusses creating game assets like Sprite sheets and 3D models using AI.
-It suggests using 3D humanoid models with AI-generated animations for Sprite sheets, applying pixelation effects for better results.
-The document recommends tools like sl.ai and Meshy for 3D models, and Mixamo for animations, highlighting AI's limitations and offering solutions like AI motion capture and text-to-animation technology.
+This document discusses AI's role in creating game assets like Sprite sheets and 3D models.
+It suggests using a 3D humanoid model with AI-generated animations for Sprite sheets, applying pixelation effects for better results.
+The document recommends sl.ai and Meshy for 3D models, and Rodin AI for avatars, highlighting their suitability for different game types.
+It also covers animation generation, suggesting Mixamo for auto-rigging and AI motion capture for converting videos to animations.
+The document uses a chef-recipe analogy to explain LORAs' role in guiding models without learning new approaches.
 </span>

 ---